I was originally going to call this site “Wittgenstein’s Ruler.”

 That’s what most of us do.
 We bring our biases everywhere we go and apply to them to every problem.

 The expression, “To a man with a hammer everything looks like a nail,” basically says the same thing as McCarthy’s Maxim.
-The hammers are our biases, which are basic inputs we acquire based on where we were raised and how we were educated.
-The nails are the simple, predictable outputs we produce based on those inputs.
+The hammers are our pre-existing beliefs, which are basic inputs we acquire from genetics and environment The nails are the simple, predictable outputs we produce based on those inputs.

 To use a couple of easy examples: If we know that someone is a 60-year-old, white male, practicing Baptist from rural Alabama, we could predict with high probability whether that person has a favorable opinion of President Obama.
 If we know that someone is a 32-year-old, Hispanic, liberal arts graduate from Massachusetts, we could predict with high probability whether that person has a favorable opinion of Donald Trump.